-If you are under 18 years old, a contract cannot be enforced unless it is for ‘necessary’ goods (i.e. food, clothing or transport) (see ‘Young people’ in Chapter 7.1: How contract law works).
+If you are under 18 years old, a contract cannot be enforced unless it is for ‘necessary’ goods (i.e. food, clothing or transport).

-If the debt is more than six years old, you may have a complete defence to the creditor’s claim (see ‘Statute-barred debts’, above).
+If the debt is more than six years old, you may have a complete defence to the creditor’s claim (see ‘Statute-barred debts’).

 - Did you understand the nature of the contract?
 (I.e. Do you understand English, or the details of how the contract works?)

-- Were you subjected to Taking unfair or improper advantage of the weakness of another person.
-The influence is to make them agree to do or not to do something they would not do of their own free will. from the creditor?
+- Were you subjected to undue influence from the creditor?
 This may occur especially where the two parties to the contract have a particular relationship (e.g. doctor–patient, parent–child), or if there were threats of unlawful acts (i.e. a threat of violence used to coerce a person to make the agreement).

 - Did you think part of the contract was unfair?

-In addition to a possible defence, an unfair A contract relating to the giving of credit. may be reopened in the Federal An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate., or the Federal Circuit Court, or the Supreme, County or Magistrates’ Courts of Victoria.
+In addition to a possible defence, an unfair credit contract may be reopened in the Federal Court, or the Federal Circuit and Family Court of Australia, or the Supreme, County or Magistrates’ Courts of Victoria.